How to Build A Killer YouTube Content Strategy for Your Channel

 Next, clearly spell out your YouTube niche and the characteristics of your target audience.

 Your niche is the specific topic in which you specialize.
-Veering outside that topic is a sure way to irritate the audience you’re trying to establish.
+Going wildly off-topic is sure to irritate the audience you’re trying to establish.

 YouTube’s Creator Academy has an entire section dedicated to this step of the process.
 There’s a lot of advice there, and plenty of it is specific to certain niches.
 Check it out!

 3 - Generate a Series of Content Ideas